Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: A Review of VRSs

-\textbf{Supported visualizations}: It defines which chart types are supported in the predictions of the VRS in the literature.
-Notice that here we are examining the case in which the chart types are not specified in the form of task-based or design constraints; rather, they represent an inherent constraint rising from a limitation of the visual representation types available in the provided Training set.
-Since models are trained on a few chart types, they can only learn to predict the best visualizations belonging to the observed types.
-In general, the most recurrent chart types are scatter, line, and bar plots.
+It defines which chart types are supported by the systems.
+Notice that here we are examining the case where the chart types are not specified as task-based or design constraints, as for C-VRSs; rather, they represent an inherent constraint rising from a limitation (bias) of the visual representation types available in the provided Training set.
+Since models are trained on a few chart types, they can only learn to predict the best visualizations of the observed types.
+The most recurrent chart types are scatter, line, and bar plots.
 Wide\&Deep is the only method that considers all the visualization types available in the Plotly repository.
 Additionally, KG4Vis supports two less frequently used chart types (i.e., box plots and heatmaps).
-The rest of the works encompass simpler chart types (e.g., area, pie, radio, and tick charts).
+Although this aspect is not specifically analyzed in the related paper, our intuition is that LIDA can rely on a larger visualization space belonging to GPT-4 knowledge thanks to its LLM-centric underlying structure.